gvwilson/thirdbit/src/fiction/santas/outline.md

     Finner arrives in a frozen post-apocalyptic world;
     sees Santazilla in the distance;
     rescued by RoboClaus;
-    panics when he realizes that RoboClaus is a robot.

--   Chapter 11:
     RoboClaus takes him to meet Subway Santa;
     Finner claims to be a flip trying to escape from Gran-Granna Tumbly;
-    Finner notices a picture on the wall (same two santas from behind as on Tumbly's mantelpiece);
     agrees to learn how to make things (tells himself it's part of his cover story).

--   Chapter 12:
+-   Chapter 11:
     Finner starts learning how to make things (including how locks work);
+    notices a picture on the wall (same two santas from behind as on Tumbly's mantelpiece);
     discovers a workshop full of mannequin parts, which he believes is proof that Subway Santa is making robots to replace people;
     Santazilla attacks.

--   Chapter 13:
+-   Chapter 12:
     "rescued" by Santa Hood and Santa Greenwood, who led Santazilla to Subway Santa's lair as a distraction (a decision that causes Finner angst, because he liked the workshop);